galaxyproject/training-material/topics/variant-analysis/tutorials/microbial-variants/tutorial.md

 We will now run the Snippy tool on our reads, comparing it to the reference.

-Snippy is a rapid bacterial SNP calling and core genome alignments.
+Snippy is a tool for rapid bacterial SNP calling and core genome alignments.
 Snippy finds SNPs between a haploid reference genome and your NGS sequence reads.
 It will find both substitutions (snps) and insertions/deletions (indels).

 If we give Snippy an annotated reference, it will silently run a tool called SnpEff which will figure out the effect of any changes on the genes and other features.
 If we just give Snippy the reference sequence alone without the annotations, it will not run SnpEff.